falconry/falcon/docs/api/cookies.rst

 .. warning::

-    For this attribute to be effective, your application will need to enforce HTTPS when setting the cookie, as well as in all subsequent requests that require the cookie to be sent back from the client.
+    For this attribute to be effective, your web server or load balancer will need to enforce HTTPS when setting the cookie, as well as in all subsequent requests that require the cookie to be sent back from the client.

-When running your application in a development environment, you can disable this behavior by passing `secure=False` to :py:meth:`~.Response.set_cookie`.
+When running your application in a development environment, you can disable this default behavior by setting :py:attr:`~.ResponseOptions.secure_cookies_by_default` to ``False`` via :any:`API.resp_options`.
 This lets you test your app locally without having to set up TLS.
 You can make this option configurable to easily switch between development and production environments.